-Refer to the Using Security chapter for details on security descriptors.
+Refer to the Using the Security System chapter for details on security descriptors.

 String Tags

 A string tag represents one or more strings of Unicode characters.
 While Crimson works in Unicode, it can also read and write strings from 8-bit sources.
 Mapped string tags support various encodings, allowing one or more characters to be extracted from one register.